Rebound: India's merchandise exports, imports rise in Feb

-New Delhi, March 15 (IANS) India's February merchandise exports as well as imports rose in February, indicating a gradual pick-up in economic activity, official data showed on Monday.
+New Delhi: India's February merchandise exports as well as imports rose in February, indicating a gradual pick-up in economic activity, official data showed on Monday.

 The country's merchandise exports during the month under review rose to $27.93 billion from $27.45 billion in January and $27.74 billion in February 2020.